ZoeyOneOhOne/React-DOH-Template/README.md

 # Installing this template

-To install this template all you need to do is clone the repository and then in a terminal type: 'npm install'.
+To install this template all you need to do is clone the repository and then in a terminal type: `npm install`.

-Once the install is finished type: ''''yarn start'''' to get going.
+Once the install is finished type: `yarn start` to get going.

 ## Available Scripts